 In 2010, the University of Notre Dame and the Ara Parseghian Medical Research Foundation formed a partnership dedicated to finding a treatment for Niemann-Pick Type C (NPC).
 Through this partnership the University and the Foundation jointly fundraise for NPC research and support the administration of grants, internally and externally, to researchers around the globe.

-In 2016, the University is poised to launch the Ara Parseghian Medical Research Fund, with Sean Kassen, PhD as the Director, that took on the roles and responsibilities of the Foundation and drive the Foundation’s fundraising and research efforts to find a cure.
-Sean Kassen, PhD, is the director of the Ara Parseghian Medical Research Fund.
+In 2016, the University launched the Ara Parseghian Medical Research Fund, with Sean Kassen, PhD as the Director, that took on the roles and responsibilities of the Foundation and is driving the Foundation’s fundraising and research efforts to find a cure.

 Our joint success: